Southwest Nova Biosphere Reserve

 The Southwest Nova Biosphere Reserve was designated in 2001 under the UNESCO Man and the Biosphere Programme.
-The Southwest Nova Biosphere Reserve spans over 1.54 million hectares consisting of five counties in Nova Scotia, Canada: Annapolis, Digby, Queens, Shelburne and Yarmouth.
+The Southwest Nova Biosphere Reserve is the largest UNESCO biosphere reserve in Canada, spanning over 1.54 million hectares across five Nova Scotian counties: Annapolis, Digby, Queens, Shelburne and Yarmouth.
 The core protected areas of the biosphere reserve are Kejimkujik National Park and the Tobeatic Wilderness Area.